Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ![](../assets/box_example.png)

 In this example, we use margins to add a 10px gap in between each child.
 This can be done more succinctly using the boxes own **spacing** property.
-By setting `set_spacing!` to `10`, it will automatically insert a 10 pixel gap in between any two children, in addition to the childrens regular margin.
+By setting [`set_spacing!`](@ref) to `10`, it will automatically insert a 10 pixel gap in between any two children, in addition to the childrens regular margin.

-[`hbox`](@ref) and [`vbox`](@ref) are two convenience functions that take any number of widgets, and return a horizontal or vertical box with those widgets already inserted.
+[`hbox`](@ref) and [`vbox`](@ref) are two convenience functions that take any number of widgets and return a horizontal or vertical box with those widgets already inserted.
 Using this, and spacing instead of margins, we can write the above as two lines:

 ```julia
 box = hbox(Label("LEFT"), Label("CENTER"), Label("RIGHT"))